-Two main types of singing: Mbube (loud and powerful) Isicathamiya (soft and gentle) Indian Classical Music Raga: Scale (there are many ragas - they represent the season, time of day, mood etc.) Microtone: used in Raga to create scales that are very different to western ones Tala: a pattern of beats that set the rhythm of a piece Improvisation: based on both the raga and the tala Music is passed on by the aural tradition (not written down) Sitar (Melody); Tambura (Harmony/Drone); Tabla (sets the rhythm -Tala) Four Sections: ALAP (Sitar player plays the raga notes - there is no beat/pulse JHOR (Faster and played by just the string instruments) JHALA (more exciting - lots of improvisation) GAT/BANDISH (The Tabla player joins in - use of question and answer style) Indian Classical music influenced Pop/Rock: The Beatles with Ravi Shankar Greek Music Bouzouki (Stringed) Outi (Oud) (String) Toubeleki (Hand Drum) Defi (tambourine) Modes used (instead of major or minor scales) The lyrics cover a wide range of topics (celebration, laments, war & political) Most Greek music is used for dancing and use different meters: Syrtos (8 quavers divided as 3+3+2); Kalamatianos (7 quavers divided as 3+2+2); Zeibekiko (9 quavers divided as 2+2+2+3) Israeli Music Lots of different influences due to emigration to Israel in the 20th Century = lots of different instruments used Horah is a famous Folk Dance from Israel (originally from Romania) Klezmer is a music that uses clarinet, violin, double bass, guitar and accordion (originally from Romania) Israeli music often has a strong driving rhythm and is used for dance Palestinian Music Uses set rhythm patterns called iqa (a bit like tala).
-Iqa are often in unusual time signatures (i.e. 7/4 or 7/8) Modes are used (these are different from Western scales and use microtones) Mainly monophonic (no harmony) often by lots of instruments.
-If some individuals improvise by adding ornaments the texture is called heterophonic Instruments: Stringed - Zither, Oud; Wind/Pipe - Mijwiz, Shababa; Percussion - Doumbek, Deff The Doumbek plays the main rhythm Samba:
+Two main types of singing: Mbube (loud and powerful) Isicathamiya (soft and gentle) Samba:

 From Brazil and is a dance music that is often associated with carnivals.
 Dues to its slave trade origins, it shares many aspects with African music.
 Usually in 2 or 4 beats per bar.
-It is often fast and often in the major (sounds happy) A range of instruments may be used, but Samba is dominated by Percussion instruments (Surdo, Timbale, Repiniqu, Cuica, Tamborim, Agogo, Reco-reco, Claves, Cow-bell) Samba uses call & response (between the leader and the group).
-The leader uses a whistle to signal to the group Calypso Music Comes from the Caribbean (Trinidad) but is influenced by different music (African Slaves, Spanish, French & British cultures) Even beats to each bar (divided as 3+3+2) with syncopated rhythm patterns Songs have a verse chorus structure (strophic) The texture can be Homophonic (melody + accompaniment) or Polyphonic (lots of countermelodies) A calypso band has a wide range of instruments: bass guitar, acoustic/electric guitar, brass (trumpets & trombones), Woodwind as well as percussion.
-Percussion instruments include: Bongos, Claves, Maracas, Conga drums and Steel Pans Steel Pans are tuned (Soprano, Alto, Tenor, Bass) and are played with mallets.
-Pan techniques: tremolo/rolling; trills; dynamic contrast Shared terms:
+It is often fast and often in the major (sounds happy) A range of instruments may be used, but Samba is dominated by Percussion instruments (Surdo, Timbale, Repinique, Cuica, Tamborim, Agogo, Reco-reco, Claves, Cow-bell) Samba uses call & response (between the leader and the group).
+The leader uses a whistle to signal to the group Indian Classical Music Raga: Scale (there are many ragas - they represent the season, time of day, mood etc.) Microtone: used in Raga to create scales that are very different to western ones Tala: a pattern of beats that set the rhythm of a piece Improvisation: based on both the raga and the tala Music is passed on by the aural tradition (not written down) Sitar (Melody); Tambura (Harmony/Drone); Tabla (sets the rhythm -Tala) Four Sections: ALAP (Sitar player plays the raga notes - there is no beat/pulse JHOR (Faster and played by just the string instruments) JHALA (more exciting - lots of improvisation) GAT/BANDISH (The Tabla player joins in - use of question and answer style) Indian Classical music influenced Pop/Rock: The Beatles with Ravi Shankar Greek Music Bouzouki (Stringed) Outi (Oud) (String) Toubeleki (Hand Drum) Defi (tambourine) Modes used (instead of major or minor scales) The lyrics cover a wide range of topics (celebration, laments, war & political) Most Greek music is used for dancing and use different meters: Irregular time signatures Israeli Music Lots of different influences due to emigration to Israel in the 20th Century = lots of different instruments used Klezmer is a music that uses clarinet, violin, double bass, guitar and accordion (originally from Romania) Israeli music often has a strong driving rhythm and is used for dance.
+Palestinian Music Uses set rhythm patterns called iqa (a bit like tala).
+Iqa are often in irregular time signatures (i.e. 7/4 or 7/8) Modes are used (these are different from Western scales and use microtones) Mainly monophonic (no harmony) often by lots of instruments.
+If some individuals improvise by adding ornaments the texture is called heterophonic Instruments: Stringed - Zither, Oud; Wind/Pipe - Mijwiz, Shababa; Percussion - Doumbek, Deff The Doumbek plays the main rhythm Calypso Music Comes from the Trinidad & Tobago (Caribbean( but is influenced by different music (African Slaves, Spanish, French & British cultures).
+Even beats to each bar (divided as 3+3+2) with syncopated rhythm patterns.
+Songs have a verse chorus structure (strophic).

-The aural tradition Improvisation Syncopation Cross-rhythm Polyrhythm Irregular time signatures Call and Response Ostinato Drone Homophonic Polyphonic Accents Occasion Modes
+The texture can be Homophonic (melody + accompaniment) or Polyphonic (lots of countermelodies).
+A calypso band has a wide range of instruments: bass guitar, acoustic/electric guitar, brass (trumpets & trombones), Percussion instruments include: Bongos, Claves, Maracas, Conga drums and Steel Pans.
+Steel Pans are tuned (Soprano, Alto, Tenor, Bass) and are played with mallets.
+Pan techniques: tremolo/rolling; trills; dynamic contrast Shared terms: The aural tradition Improvisation Syncopation Cross-rhythm Polyrhythm Irregular time signatures Call and Response Ostinato Drone Homophonic Polyphonic Accents Occasion Modes